honkoan/honkoan/README.md

 ### Hi there!

-🤓 I’m a [frontend developer](https://honkonen-ak-portfolio.netlify.app/) and entrepreneur.
+🤓 I’m a [frontend developer](https://honkonen-ak-portfolio.netlify.app/) with full stack ambition.
 💻 I like solving problems and creating things with code.
 ☕ I love early mornings and coffee.